gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 check if there is a repository cacher in front of your server, like for example `apt-cacher-ng`.

-Add the following line to apt-cacher-ng config(eg. in  `/etc/apt-cacher-ng/acng.conf`):
+Add the following line to apt-cacher-ng config (for example in `/etc/apt-cacher-ng/acng.conf`):

 ```shell
 PassThroughPattern: (packages\.gitlab\.com|packages-gitlab-com\.s3\.amazonaws\.com|*\.cloudfront\.net)